d-jimenez/SQL-Challenge/README.md

 # SQL Challenge

 ## Overview
-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
+As a new data engineer at Pewlett Hackard, your first major task is a research project on employees of the corporation from the 1980s and 1990s.
+Unfortunately all that remain of the data set are a number of CSVs.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+The following SQL scripts design the tables used to hold the data from the CSVs, import the CSVs into the SQL database, performing Data Engineering and Data Analysis.

-1. Data Engineering

-3. Data Analysis

-Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
-Data Engineering is the more modern wording instead of Data Modeling.

 ## File Structure